Suyooo/nodecg-strawpoll/README.md

 <img src="readme/1v1.gif?raw=true"/>
 <img src="readme/multi.gif?raw=true"/>

-You may want to edit:
--- view/strawpoll.css: the colors of the bars are marked so you can change them
+You may want to edit `view/strawpoll.css`, I have marked the location of the bar colors, so you can change them.

 The panel on the dashboard allows you to set:
--- The StrawPoll ID - the ID is the number from the URL, as in `http://strawpoll.me/<id>/r`
+* The StrawPoll ID - the ID is the number from the URL, as in `http://strawpoll.me/<id>/r`
--- Display Mode.
-1v1 will only display the first two answers (in alphabetical order), multiple will show all of them
+* Display Mode.
+1v1 will only display the first two answers, multiple will show all of them (in alphabetical order)